4-S/4S/README.md

 .bashrc
 ```

 Trivially create and add your own alias files.
-An alias can be as simple as a shortcut to bunch of chained sequential commands.
+An alias can be as simple as a shortcut to a series commands.
+Example:

 ```
 alias mytest='date ; uname -a ; sudo apt update'